Developerworld-me/elm-spa-example/README.md

 # Getting started

-If you don't already have `elm` and `elm-live`:
+If you don't already have `elm`,`elm-live`, and `uglify`:

-> npm install -g elm elm-live
+> npm install -g elm elm-live uglify-js

-Then, to build everything:

-> elm-live --output=elm.js src/Main.elm --pushstate --open --debug

-(Leave off the `--debug` if you don't want the time-traveling debugger.)
+To build everything for production (including minification etc):

+> make

+To build everything for local development (including the time-traveling debugger)

+> make dev

+I chose `make` only to show that you can make a SPA in Elm with any build tool you like.
+Very little configuration is necessary!